pattyjk/Wigginton_et_al_2018_J_Environ_Qual/code.md

 blastn -query nos_test -max_target_seqs 1 -outfmt "6 qseqid sacc stitle pident evalue" -out envir_test -negative_gilist cultured_gi.gi -db nt
 ```

+What likely happened with amoA is that the person(s) that prepped the library didn't get clean PCR product (very common for amoA).

 ## Mapping file
 For our diversity to meaningful we need to put together a mapping file for each gene that has all the information (metadata) for each sample.
 QIIME requires a pretty specific format for their mapping files: http://qiime.org/documentation/file_formats.html#mapping-file-overview